 Authorities: Man dies trying to remove downed power line

-OAK PARK, Mich. – Authorities say a man died after being electrocuted while trying to remove downed power lines from the bed of a truck in suburban Detroit.
+OAK PARK, Mich. – Authorities say a man was electrocuted while trying to remove downed power lines from the bed of a truck in suburban Detroit.

 The Detroit News reports the 55-year-old Roseville man was working Monday on a landscaping job at an apartment complex in Oak Park.
 Steve Cooper, the city's director of public safety, says investigators believe that the man didn't know the truck's bed was electrified.